Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Secrets of the Texas Criminal Justice System and Your Rights

 Methamphetamine can be manufactured in different ways.
 A common method requires anhydrous ammonia.
 Farmers use anhydrous ammonia as a low-cost nitrogen-based fertilizer.
 They store it in high-pressure tanks and use tractors to tow the tanks over their fields of crops.
 People who manufacture methamphetamine often acquire anhydrous ammonia by stealing it from those tanks.
-The illegal use of substance from those tanks is an anhydrous ammonia offense in Lubbock.
+Therefore, the illegal use of substances from those tanks is an anhydrous ammonia offense in Lubbock.

 Possession or Transportation of Anhydrous Ammonia

 It is a crime to:

 - Possess or transport anhydrous ammonia in any container that is not manufactured for that use.

 - Use, transport, or sell a container that is designed to hold anhydrous ammonia without the consent of the container’s owner.

 - Tamper with a container that is designed to hold anhydrous ammonia without the consent of the container’s owner.

 This anhydrous ammonia offense in Lubbock is a third-degree felony.
 Punishable by a prison sentence of not less than two years or more than 10 years.

 It is a crime in Lubbock to possess or transport certain precursor chemicals with the intent to use them to manufacture a controlled substance.
 One of those precursor chemicals is anhydrous ammonia.
 For example, when anhydrous ammonia is stored or transported in a container that is not designed for that purpose.
 Under some other circumstances, the law presumes an intent to use anhydrous ammonia to manufacture methamphetamine.